hoprnet/hoprnet/DISCUSSIONS.md

 This was initially defined in #947.

+### Spam protection of entry nodes / basic DoS protection

+#### Problem statement

+By adding nodes with their IP address to the blockchain, we create very easy entry point for attackers to DoS honest entry nodes.
+This allows attackers to shutdown important parts of the HOPR network.

+#### Discussion

+Check (and implement) basic countermeasures against DoS attacks

+- limit requests per IP:Port combination
+- limit requests per IP
+- add artificial delays

+Discuss further security countermeasures, such as

+- limit available relay slots, e.g. stop answering request once node "is full"

 ## Implementation

 _These discussions relate to the implementation of the HOPR protocol, or more particularly, `hoprd`.
 The protocol is defined by our yellowpaper, but the only existing implementation is located in `packages/hoprd`, as a Typescript/JavaScript node.js application._